 I’ve recently also discovered these Pancake Sheet recipes which work perfectly for babies and toddlers.
 I love taking them on the go with Raffy and they are easy for babies to eat from any age.
 You can also mix up the flavours and use whatever leftover fruits you have in the fridge!

 I love the idea of simply offering baby some ingredients that go toward making a Baby Friendly English Breakfast.
 Here are some ideas you could include…

 - Make a mince-meat sausage if you’re feeling fancy this meatball ball recipe from Paula @tinytotsnutrition can be shaped into sausages.

 - Some toast fingers

-- Some beans such as XX (mashed if needed for younger babies) and add some tomato puree or tinned tomatoes to give it a bit of flavour
+- Some beans such as butter beans, cannellini beans or haricot beans for example (mashed if needed for younger babies) and add some tomato puree or tinned tomatoes to give it a bit of flavour

 - Add some hummus and or spinach too – whatever works for your family.
 Don’t forget to share this one with the whole family.